 - Propose the micro cloud architecture as a modular edge computing infrastructure composed of recognised technologies

-- Guide how to define a successful and future-proof edge strategy with open-source micro clouds
+- Assist with defining a successful and future-proof edge strategy with open-source micro clouds